Shubuta, Mississippi

 Shubuta is a town in Clarke County, Mississippi, United States, which is located on the eastern border of the state.
-The population was 441 as of the 2010 census, down from 651 at the 2000 census.
+As of the 2020 census, Shubuta had a population of 406.
 Developed around an early 19th-century trading post on the Chickasawhay River, it was built near a Choctaw town.
 Shubuta is a Choctaw word meaning "smokey water".

 History

 Shubuta railway depot, on the Gulf, Mobile and Ohio Railroad.

 Located along the Chickasawhay River, the small town of Shubuta was incorporated in 1865.
 It had started in the 1830s as a trading post community, located near the Choctaw village of Yowani.
 During the period of Indian Removal, under the Treaty of Dancing Rabbit Creek, the Choctaw people ceded most of their lands to the United States.
 Under the Indian Removal Act, they were given land in exchange in Indian Territory (now Oklahoma), and most of the people were forced to relocate west of the Mississippi River.
 Their traditional homelands in the Southeast were sold or made available by lotteries to European Americans for settlement.

 The first record of the word "Shubuta" appears on Bernard Roman's "Map of 1772", a copy of which appears in Riley's History of Mississippi.
 The name was spelled as "Chobuta", which means "smoky water" in the Choctaw language.
 It became a market town for an area developed for cotton plantations, which depended on the labor of enslaved African Americans.
-Cotton was shipped downriver from Shubata to Mobile, Alabama, and then to other major ports.
+Cotton was shipped downriver from Shubuta to Mobile, Alabama, and then to other major ports.
 The town started growing more rapidly in the 1850s after being connected to other communities by the railroad.
 At one time the largest town between Meridian, Mississippi, and Mobile, Shubuta attracted people from 40 mi around to shop at its many mercantile businesses.

 The first newspaper in the area was the Mississippi Messenger, established in 1879 by Judge Charles A. Stovall.
 Six houses within Shubuta are listed on the National Register of Historic Places.
 These are listed in National Register of Historic Places listings in Clarke County, Mississippi, which provides a map link locating them all.

 20th-century lynchings

 East of the town is a bridge over the river; it is known as the "Hanging Bridge".
-It was the site of the 20th-century lynch murders of four young Black people in 1918, two of whom were pregnant women, and two male youths in 1942.
+It was the site of the 20th-century lynch murders of four young Black people in 1918, two of whom were pregnant, and two 12-year-old boys in 1942.
 National newspapers covered the lynchings, and the NAACP conducted investigations in both cases.
 No one was prosecuted for the murders.
 In addition to recognition of historic houses in town, the Shubuta Bridge is listed on the National Register of Historic Places for its significance in state and national history.
 A total of 10 Black people were lynched in Clarke County from 1877 to 1950.

 The county had 10 documented lynchings in the period from 1877 to 1950; most took place in the 20th century.